stimpy77/xio.js/README.md

     // now let's add a custom action, a whole new "verb" to stack promise handlers onto xio.define("myCustomActionHandler", {
-        actions: ["customaction1"],  // declare a new action (not HTTP method)
+        actions: ["customaction1"],  // declare a new local action (not HTTP method)
         customaction1: function() {
             return "foobar myCustomActionHandler";
         }